ChaitanyaKolchalwar0/Bank-Management-System/README.md

 ```
 $ pip install regex
 ```
-You can also refer requirements.txt.
+You can also refer requirements.txt for the perticular versions of modules used.

 ## 6. Functions :
 * def login():
     This functions help us to login as admin.